 We always insist that if you want your wrongful death case to be successful, your lawyer needs to prove that there was negligence on the part of the defendant.
 The lawyer must be able to convince the jury that the negligence of the defendant caused the death of the victim.
 Also, you need to prove that the deceased took precautions by seeking care afterward, to mitigate the actions of the defendant.

 When proving negligence, it is always good to have the evidence.
 If possible, the surviving family should try to obtain substantial evidence to show that there was negligence on the part of the defendant.
 Some of this evidence include accident scene photos, medical photos, and any remnants of a defective product that the victim may have taken.

 There are four key elements to building a winnable wrongful death case:

 Duty of Care

 The plaintiff must convince the court that the defendant was supposed to show a duty of care during the time they were with the deceased.
-For example, it is a doctor’s responsibility to provide a certain standard of care to patients.
+For example, it is a doctor’s responsibility to provide patients with a certain standard of care.